CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

 ## How To Get Started

-1. The first thing we need to do is build our python app.
+1. The first thing we need to do is clone the `StartNow - Intro to Python Buildpacks` repo and then change in it's directory to build our python app.

+    ```bash
+    git clone  https://github.com/CiscoDevNet/startnow-Intro-to-Python-buildpacks.git && cd startnow-Intro-to-Python-buildpacks
+    ```

+    Here is the app directory structure.

     ```bash
     ➜  startnow-Intro-to-Python-buildpacks git:(main) ✗ tree -L 2